cuthbertLab/music21/CONTRIBUTING.md

   - `'strings MUST be single-quoted, but "double quotes" are allowed internally'`
   - variable names:
-    - need to be umambiguous
+    - need to be unambiguous
     - must begin with lowercase
     - snake_case is permitted for internal variables
   - line lengths are capped at 100, but if approaching this limit, look for ways to avoid one-lining